jch/personal-finance/betterment-transfer.md

 - 12/12 Transfer initiated email
 - 12/16 Outgoing transfer complete email
 - 12/17 Cost basis PDF available in Betterment activity tab
+- Waiting "The cost basis typically transfers over 2-4 weeks after the positions.
+However, if we’re not seeing them in by mid-January, there’s a form you can fill out to which you can then attach the Betterment print out.
+We can then update the positions manually"
 - Fractional shares are not transferred (but fractional shares are reflected in cost basis PDF)
 - Betterment account remains open after transfer, so you can still access your documents